• Skip to primary navigation

 🥣 Storage & Shelf-Life

-• Store milk masala powder in an airtight glass container in the refrigerator.
+• Store it in an airtight glass container in the refrigerator

 • Always use a clean and dry spoon to take the needed amount from the jar.
 Once done, immediately close the lid and put it back into the fridge.